The clinic that needs HIPAA without a hospital.

 Practice owners are the #1 phishing target.
 M365’s defaults catch most of it, but not all.

-The Micro-IT clinic stack
+The Micro-IT clinic stack.

 A clinic on our managed stack gets the same managed network we deploy at pharmacies, with a dedicated VLAN for imaging and EHR-vendor coordination handled on our tickets.

-• Managed Endpoint on every workstation
+- Managed Endpoint on every workstation

-• Managed Inbox with advanced anti-phishing
+- Managed Inbox with advanced anti-phishing

-• Managed Site (Standard or Complex) with imaging VLAN
+- Managed Site (Standard or Complex) with imaging VLAN

-• Image-level backup including imaging server
+- Image-level backup including imaging server

-• EHR-vendor liaison (we own the support call)
+- EHR-vendor liaison (we own the support call)

-• HIPAA-aligned policies, training, and evidence files
+- HIPAA-aligned policies, training, and evidence files

-What changes in the first 90 days
+What changes in the first 90 days.

 Most clinics we onboard arrive with a “computer guy” who handles tickets and the EHR vendor for the rest.
 By day 90, the imaging server is backed up, the EHR support line is on our shoulders, and the HIPAA binder has every artifact an auditor will ask for.

-Available across the region: Paducah, KY · Murray, KY · Mayfield, KY · Cape Girardeau, MO · Owensboro, KY · Madisonville, KY — full service-area list at Western Kentucky & the region.
+We work with practices in all 50 states, remote-first and HIPAA-aligned.
+City guides: Paducah, KY · Murray, KY · Mayfield, KY · Cape Girardeau, MO · Owensboro, KY · Madisonville, KY — full service-area list at Western Kentucky & the region.